 Most of the stain will sit on top of the closed, tight wood grain and not penetrate deep enough.
 Then when it’s wiped off, the majority of the stain will be removed as it hasn’t soaked into the wood effectively.

 By applying water to the wood before the staining procedure, it re-opens the grain and makes the hardwood floor porous again, allowing for much better results with the staining procedure.

 We’ll go through each of these benefits below one-by-one.
 But first you’re probably wondering…

 You can do this procedure in a number of ways.
 Some like to use a water jug and a T-bar to pour and then spread the water around the floor.
-Others use chemical sprayers to mist the floor with water.
+Many use a bucket of water and clean rags to wipe water onto the floor.
+Others use sprayers to mist the floor with water.
 Some use a buffer with a soaked carpet pad.

-We personally use the more time consuming, but more certain and safer method of a bucket, a rag and getting down on our hands and knees.
+For beginners or do-it-yourselfers, we suggest the slower, but safer method of a bucket, a rag and getting down on your hands and knees.

-Doing it this way allows us to getter a much closer view of what we’re doing as opposed to a 6ft view standing up.
+This way will allow you to get a much closer view of what you’re doing.
 If any tiny spot is missed in this procedure then the stain job will be ruined and you would have to start all over again.
-Not something we’re willing to risk.
-The 15 extra minutes to do it right the first time is worth the extra effort we feel.
+Not something worth risking.
+The extra time needed to do it right the first time is worth the extra effort.

-So basically we wipe our wet (but not soaked) rags over the floor, overlapping the areas as we progress to make sure no spots are missed.
+You want to wipe wet (but not soaked) rags over the floor, overlapping the areas as you progress to make sure no spots are missed.